1984 New Zealand National Party leadership election: Jim Bolger

 Bolger, Minister of Labour under Muldoon, was seen by most as a more traditionalist and pragmatic candidate whilst being far less conservative than Muldoon.
-He had a traditionalist social views, but was more favourable to liberal economic policy.
+He had traditionalist social views, but was more favourable to liberal economic policy.
 Bolger had sided with McLay against Muldoon's refusal to act in accordance with the incoming government.
 Since July he had been Shadow Minister of Labour and Employment.

 Robert Muldoon

 After losing the snap 1984 election Muldoon wished to remain as leader, confident that he could defeat Labour in the 1987 election and thus refused to resign as leader.
 He argued he should stay on at least until Labour's "honeymoon period" was over and made sure to point out that few of National's remaining MPs had experience in opposition.
-Indeed, McLay had only served in government and Bolger had been an opposition MP for only one term in 1972-75.
+Indeed, McLay had only served in government and Bolger had been an opposition MP for only one term in 1972–75.
 However, the mood for change within National's ranks became overbearing and forced a vote, though Muldoon still stood for the leadership, although he later admitted that he too felt he would lose.